Bronchopulmonary Dysplasia Research

 Other clinical research studies at the BPD Center are evaluating the impact of various treatments during the neonatal period.
 These treatments include antibiotics, steroids and albuterol.
 By combining these studies with cutting-edge MRI, results can be obtained faster and more accurately.

 Our physician-researchers also collaborate on clinical research and quality improvement projects with other pediatric centers around the country.
-Many of these collaborations happen through two national organizations, the Vermont Oxford Network and the Children’s Hospitals Neonatal Consortium.
+Many of these collaborations happen through three national organizations, the Vermont Oxford Network, the Children’s Hospitals Neonatal Consortium and the BPD Collaborative.

 The BPD Center’s research program is funded mainly by grants.
 These grants come from the National Institutes of Health, Patient-Centered Outcomes Research Institute (PCORI) and the Francis Family Foundation.